giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

   scanInterval: "100s"
 ```

-# Skip system pods
+## Skip system pods

 By default the Cluster Autoscaler will never delete nodes which run pods of kube-system namespace (but daemonset or mirror ones).
-It can be modified by setting the property to `false`.
+It can be modified by setting the property to `"false"`.

 ```yaml
 data:
   skipNodesWithSystemPods: "false"
 ```

-# Skip pods local storage
+## Skip pods with local storage

-The Cluster Autoscaler configuration by default deletes nodes with pods using local storage (`hostPath` or `emptyDir`)".
-In case you want to disable this action, you need to set the property to `true`.
+The Cluster Autoscaler configuration by default deletes nodes with pods using local storage (`hostPath` or `emptyDir`).
+In case you want to disable this action, you need to set the property to `"true"`.

 ```yaml
 data: